 In this tutorial, we will show you how to install LightZone on Ubuntu 20.04 LTS.
 For those of you who didn’t know, LightZone is a free, open-source digital photo editor application that is one of the best alternatives to Adobe Lightroom.
 It is a non-destructive editor that enables users to copy a batch of photos with a single click.
 Users can build up a stack of tools that can be rearranged, readjusted, and turned off & on.
-LightZone is a multiplatform program, it already works on Windows, macOS, and Linux.
+LightZone is a multiplatform program, that already works on Windows, macOS, and Linux.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of the LightZone image editor on Ubuntu 20.04 (Focal Fossa).
 You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian-based distribution like Linux Mint.

 - A server running one of the following operating systems: Ubuntu 20.04, 18.04, 16.04, and any other Debian-based distribution like Linux Mint.

 - It’s recommended that you use a fresh OS install to prevent any potential issues.